greglobinski/gatsby-starter-kit-docs/src/content/docs/3.3___themed-starter/index.md

           └── index.js
 ```

-Have you noticed that the components disappeared? :astonished:
+Have you noticed that the components disappeared? :astonished: More about that soon in a separate **Guides** section.
+Follow [me](https://twitter.com/greglobinski) to be informed about the updates.

 ## Installation